Nice example of Cellarius's chart illustrating the path of the sun's annual rotation around the earth, from the northern tropic to the southern.

 The most sought after of all celestial atlases, this is the only one to be produced during the Dutch cartographic golden age.
 This work, Cellarius's magnum opus, was produced as a means to illustrate competing theories of celestial mechanics, during an era in which these issues were very much still up for debate.
 With scholarly precision, but in a manner accessible to the contemporary reader, Cellarius describes, contrasts, and analyzes the hypotheses and observations made by the great thinkers of classical antiquity in addition to those made by his contemporaries.

-Of particular interest are the volume's 29 hand-colored, double-page engraved plates.
-These depict the Sun, the Earth, and the stars in a way they had not been seen before.
+Of particular interest are the volume's finely engraved images designed to illustrate the concepts introduced.
+Plates in the work depict the Sun, the Earth, and the stars in a way they had not been seen before.
 These magnificent depictions take all the strengths of Dutch 17th-century engraving and apply it to the sky: information is simply presented and any critical eye will immediately start to understand the points that Cellarius conveys.

-The plates can be divided into two sections: plates 1-21 deal with varying hypotheses on how the Solar System functions, citing Claudius Ptolemy, Tycho Brahe, Nicolaus Copernicus, as well as lesser-known figures such as Aratus of Soli.
+The plates of the Harmonia can be divided into two sections: the first twenty-one deal with varying hypotheses on how the Solar System functions, citing Claudius Ptolemy, Tycho Brahe, Nicolaus Copernicus, as well as lesser-known figures such as Aratus of Soli and Aristarchus.
 The plates convey, with two-dimensional in plano and three-dimensional scenographia depictions, how the planetary motions within each model account for contemporary observations.
 Some plates focus on other themes, these include the influence of the Earth's tilt on climatic effects and how we observe the stars, or the explanation for the phases of the Moon.

-Plates 22-29 neglect the workings of the Solar System and instead focus on the constellations.
+The final eight plates look past the Solar System and instead focus on the constellations.
 While later scientific texts eschew discussions of these human constructions, in Cellarius's time they were still considered of critical scholarly importance.
 The most important recent innovations, which are displayed in various plates, are the discoveries and naming of Southern Hemisphere stars as well as the attempted renaming of the pagan constellations to fit Christian ideals.
-These plates are perhaps the most fantastic in the whole set, as they all, bar Plate 27 (which seeks to map the Southern Hemisphere), show the world as seen from outside the celestial realm, that is, we are looking from beyond the stars into our own existence.
+Some of these plates show the world as seen from outside the celestial realm, that is, we are looking from beyond the stars into our own existence, and these are truly remarkable in their perspective.

 Andreas Cellarius was born in 1596 in Neuhausen and educated in Heidelberg.
 He emigrated to Holland in the early 17th century, and in 1637 moved to Hoorn, where he became the rector of the Latin School.
 Cellarius' best-known work is his Harmonia Macrocosmica, first issued in 1660 by Jan Jansson, as a supplement to Jansson's Atlas Novus.
 The work consists of a series of Celestial Charts begun by Cellarius in 1647 and intended as part of a two-volume treatise on cosmography, which was never issued.